 Born into a wine family in Alfaro (Rioja Baja), he soon disagreed with his father over the way of doing things at Palacios Remondo.
 He thought it was far more attractive to join a crazy bunch of people (René Barbier, José Luis Pérez, Carles Pastrana and Daphne Glorian) who had just discovered Priorat, a beautifully rugged region located in an isolated backward hinterland.
 As the youngest in the group, Álvaro was nicknamed “the dolphin”.
 He famously shared winemaking facilities and equipment with his colleagues so that each member bottled his wine under his own brand. Álvaro's wine was named Clos Dofí, hinting at his monicker (Dofí means dolphin in Catalan).

 This was the start of a new Priorat model which turned to foreign varieties, specially Cabernet and Syrah, to support the local Garnacha and Cariñena grapes aged in new French oak barrels.
 The style caused a frenzy in the US and Switzerland, due in no small part to Robert Parker's influence.
 The wines were dark, powerful and concentrated and showed a distinct minerality that bespeaks the slate soils in the region.
 With this base and considering that markets unreservedly accepted the steep prices from the very beginning, Palacios built his range of wines.
 They include the entry-level Les Terrasses (€28, around 100,000 bottles); his original label, later renamed Finca Dofí (€76, 20,000 bottles) which comes from a 10-hectare vineyard located in Camp d'en Pique, La Baixada and Coll de Falset with various aspects and vines aged between 19 to 31 years; and his top wine L'Ermita (€1000, just over 1,000 bottles).
 This legendary label comes from a small 1.4 hectare plot planted with 84 to 104 year-old vines.
 It lies on a steep slope which climbs from 350 metres to 430 and is crowned by a shrine (ermita, in Catalan).
+It has been the first wine to qualify as gran vinya classificada (the equivalent of a grand cru) in the 2017 vintage.

 Things have changed considerably in recent years.
 The creator of the most expensive wine in the appellation opened the market for affordable Priorats with the launch of Camins del Priorat in 2007 (€17, over 200,000 bottles) a fresh and fruity red with only eight months in oak.
 Priorat was on track to become a well-known wine region.